-These questions are examples of two Artful Thinking routines called “What Makes You Say That?” (a routine which asks students to interpret and justify answers) and “Beginning, Middle, End” (a routine that asks students to imagine and to sequence).
+These questions are examples of two Artful Thinking routines called “What Makes You Say That?” (a routine which asks students to interpret and justify answers).
+And, “Beginning, Middle, End” (a routine asking students to imagine and to sequence).
 Artful Thinking routines are fourteen short, flexible and easy strategies developed by Project Zero, a renowned educational research group at Harvard University along with Traverse City, Michigan Schools.
 They were designed to use art as the power for developing critical thinking skills and connecting students to the content.
 They do both beautifully and artfully!

-When using the routines, students are asked to observe a piece of art (any teacher selected painting, sculpture, photo, or artifact) and respond to it by exploring, describing and connecting to what they see.
-Incidentally, for auditory learners, the same routines can be applied to listening to a piece of music.
+When using the routines, students observe a piece of art (any teacher selected painting, sculpture, photo, or artifact).
+Then, respond to it by exploring, describing and connecting to what they see.
+Incidentally, for auditory learners, the same routines apply to listening to a piece of music.
 The routines are classified into categories of critical thinking skills Project Zero calls thinking dispositions.
 Students might be asked to make interpretations and inferences with “I See/Hear, I Think, I Wonder”, provide evidence and reasoning with “Claim, Support, Question”, or explore viewpoints with “Perceive, Know, Care About”, to name a few.

 You will also see your students develop deeper understanding of the content when it is linked to a piece of art: it creates a visual peg and/or another way to connect to or build onto the concepts already known.
 It is brain based teaching at its best.
 You will find that when you implement an Artful Thinking routine with a content connected art piece (such as a geometric Kandinsky abstract to show obtuse, isosceles or acute angles) as anticipatory sets, activities to build or assess background knowledge, in reflective processes or for formative assessments, your students will be drawn into your lesson with more enthusiasm and greater understanding.